Hk669/blog/docs/writing/posts/llms.md

 In conclusion, Large Language Models (LLMs) represent a significant advancement in artificial intelligence, offering remarkable capabilities in understanding and generating human-like text.

-While each LLM may have its own strengths ad=nd limitations, but the final goal is to generate correct, contextual and relevant information for the user query
+While each LLM may have its own strengths and limitations, but the final goal is to generate correct, contextual and relevant information for the user query

 The main problem that is faced is the **biasness** and the **hallucination** of the information. they pretend to know the information but they don't. same as humans, when they dont know the answer, they fabricate the responses and believe that the